 Developing a ‘phygital marketing’ strategy is no different to traditional marketing strategy.
 It is as much about the long term as the short term, even though digital offers quick wins and lower barriers for entry.
 Marketing always used data to guide decisions and actions.
 But the nature of data has changed with the emergence of Machine Learning and Artificial Intelligence.
 Predictive analytical models have replaced explanatory analytical models.
 Our proprietary strategic business framework C.A.R.T. is a data driven framework.
 By analysing Customer, Architecture, Reach and Transact through different data sets, we are able to provide recommendations for sustainable growth.
 Not just short-term gains.
 If you would like to know more about it, reach out to us at firstname.lastname@example.org

-PHYGiTALNOW is a digital marketing consultancy in Dubai focused on transforming businesses for sustainable growth.
-The primary focus is to realise the full revenue potential by providing best-in-class Digital Marketing Services – Search Engine Optimisation, Search Engine Marketing, Website and App Development, Social Media Strategy and Activation, Email Marketing and Digital Advertising.
+PHYGiTALNOW helps client realise their full revenue potential by providing best-in-class Digital Marketing Services – Search Engine Optimisation, Search Engine Marketing, Website and App Development, Social Media Strategy and Activation, Email Marketing and Digital Advertising.
 We also provide E-commerce specific services – Online Marketplace Management, Conversion Optimisation and Basket Analysis.
 We tailor-make our consultancy packages depending on the digital maturity of the business.